JL337/devops-project/README.md

 		end

-6. Go back to the terminal and lauch the varant app. `% vagrant up`
+6. Go back to the Host terminal and lauch the vagrant app. `% vagrant up`
-7. Then `% vagrant ssh`
+7. Then `% vagrant ssh` to open the vagrant appplication.
-8. Within the Guest machine, install the revelant dependencies:
+8. Within the Guest machine, install the relevant dependencies:
 	* `vagrant@ubuntu-xenial:~$ sudo apt-get update -y`
 	* `vagrant@ubuntu-xenial:~$ sudo apt-get install nginx -y`
 9. Point to local host port: `vagrant@ubuntu-xenial:~$ curl localhost: 80`
-10. Reload vagrant to check for changes: `vagrant reload`
+10. Navigate back to host machine, by typing `exit` in the guest machine terminal.
-11. Navigate back to host machine, by typing `exit` in the guest machine terminal.
+11. Restart vagrant to check for changes: `% vagrant reload`
 12. Check current localhost: `% cat /etc/hosts`
-13. `% vagrant plugin install vagrant-hostsupdater`
+13. Install the vagrant plugin to link hosts together: `% vagrant plugin install vagrant-hostsupdater`
 14. Attempt to connect to the development page on your local browser by typing in the URL : `http://dev.local/`.
 The start-up page for nginx should appear.